jhorey/ferry/docs/sources/install/aws.rst

 Future Features
 ---------------

-There are a few features that aren't quite implemented yet (please consider [contributing](https://github.com/opencore/ferry)).
+There are a few features that aren't quite implemented yet.

 1. Spot instance support.
 All instances are currently allocated in an on-demand manner.
 2. Heterogeneous instance types.
 At the moment, all instances use the same instance type.
 3. Resizing clusters.
 Once a cluster is created, the size of the cluster is fixed.

-If any of these features are particularly important to you, please submit an [issue](https://github.com/opencore/ferry/issues).
+If any of these features are particularly important to you, please consider `contributing <https://github.com/opencore/ferry/>`_.